codestation/gclite/readme.txt

 >> Unrelated to gclite:
 * ME doesn't merge the categories with the same name between /ISO and /PSP/GAME.

->> OFW limitation:
+>> Folder mode limitations/bugs:
+* Max categories: 8 (included uncategorized).
-* The Folder mode has a limitation of 30 characters for the combination of folder name + homebrew folder name, e.g.: My homebrews/AwesomeBigHomebrew is valid but My homebrews/AwesomeBigHomebrews isn't (i am not counting the "/").
+* Folder name + homebrew folder name: 30 character, e.g.: My homebrews/AwesomeBigHomebrew
+  is valid but My homebrews/AwesomeBigHomebrews isn't (i am not counting the "/").
   Note: the japanese and other non-ascii characters are 2 bytes wide, e.g.: カラフル counts as 8 chars.

 >> Pending to fix:
 * Seeing the information on the categories on Folder mode crashes the PSP.